 State and local governments must ensure equal, effective, and accessible communication with people with disabilities.

 Accessible format documents are made available upon request to persons with disabilities.
-This means that if you are asked to provide a document in a specific accessible format, you should be aware of what that accessible format is, and how to obtain it.
-An alternate format than the one requested may be offered, but if it is not accepted as an alternative, or if it is not accessible to that person, the format requested is to be provided.
+This means that if you are asked to provide a document in a specific accessible format, you should be aware of what that accessible format is and how to obtain it.
+An alternate format than the one requested may be offered, but if it is not accepted as an alternative or if it is not accessible to that person, the format requested is to be provided.

 Under the ADA, accessible alternate format documents are to be made available both via a website and in person.
 This means that you should be aware of what an accessible document is.

 PDF: If you cannot select, and copy and paste the text of a PDF document, then it is not in an accessible or screen reader format.
-Most Microsoft Word or Office programs, and Adobe, have accessibility features.
-If you create a document, select the “save as” option and select PDF in the drop down menu.
+Most Microsoft Word or Office programs and Adobe have accessibility features.
+If you create a document, select the "save as" option and select PDF in the drop-down menu.
 If you save a .doc as a PDF in Word, it should be an accessible text format.

 An alternate way to make accessible forms is to create a Word document:

 Word .doc: This is usually an accessible format document.
-This format allows for both selecting the text with a mouse for screen reader options, and for inputting text into the form via a computer.
+This format allows for both selecting the text with a mouse for screen reader options and for inputting text into the form via a computer.

 Fonts: Typically, sans serif fonts like Arial, Calibri, Tahoma, and Verdana are preferred by people with visual and reading impairments over Times Roman or other serif fonts.
 Limit the use of decorative fonts.

-Color Contrast: Always be aware of “busy-ness” and reduce color and distraction as much as possible.
+Color Contrast: Always be aware of "busyness" and reduce color and distraction as much as possible.
 Limit the use of tables and graphs.

-Scanned Documents: Scanned documents are not usually in accessible format.
-Standard scanning usually creates an “image” of the document.
+Scanned Documents: Scanned documents are not usually in an accessible format.
+Standard scanning usually creates an "image" of the document.
 A person with a visual impairment cannot use a screen reader to read an image.

-Other Formats: Accessible formats might include in-person meetings, audio format, closed-captions on videos, transcripts of audio or video, etc.
+Other Formats: Accessible formats might include in-person meetings, audio format, closed captions on videos, transcripts of audio or video, etc.

 Teletypewriter (TTY): If the Telecommunications Relay Service is not appropriate, such as needing to communicate complex or confidential information, then the government entity is required to have and use a TTY with its own dedicated TTY number.
-All City employees who work with the general public should have access to and be trained on how to use a TTY.
+All City employees who work with the general public should have access to and be trained to use a TTY.
 A dedicated TTY number and phone line should be available for use at all government offices that work with the general public.
 This number should be listed with other contact information on the website and directories.

 The ADA only acknowledges dogs or miniature horses as being service animals.
-These service animals must be permitted to all areas and buildings, including all government and City buildings, regardless of whether or not the animal is wearing tags identifying them as a service animal.
+These service animals must be permitted in all areas and buildings, including all government and City buildings, regardless of whether or not the animal is wearing tags identifying them as a service animal.
 There are no official ADA tags or banners for service animals.
 Service animals perform essential functions that the individual is not able to perform without the assistance of the animal.